PedanticHacker/ReChess/README.md

 ### Can I do a chessboard position analysis?

 Yes.
-You can analyze a chessboard position with the default chess engine or the one you load yourself.
+You can analyze a chessboard position with the default chess engine or a UCI chess engine you load yourself.

 ## Are there any requirements I must have for ReChess?